International Guild of Knot Tyers: 2013 Constitution

-The first issue was published in Autumn 1982 and was 17 Pages long and in Black and white, edited by Hon.
-Secretary Geoffrey Budworth.

-The centennial was produced in September 2008 edited by Lindsey Philpott and was professionally printed with colour covers and was 50 pages in length.
-Knotting Matters is made from Guild members submissions and other news from the guild.
+The first issue was published in autumn 1982 and was 17 pages long and in black and white, edited by Geoffrey Budworth.
+The centennial was produced in September 2008, edited by Lindsey Philpott, and was professionally printed with colour covers and was 50 pages in length.
+Knotting Matters is made from Guild members' submissions and other news from the guild.